ZariaHallager/ZariaHallager/README.md

-<h1 align="center">Hi 👋, I'm Zaria!</h1>
+<h1 align="center">Hi 👋, I'm Zaria Hallager!</h1>
-<h1 align="center">Software Engineer</h1>
+<h2 align="center">Software Engineer</h2>

-<h3 align="center">"Where creativity meets code: crafting innovative solutions for a better tomorrow."</h3>
+<h3 align="center">Welcome to my Github!
+Where creativity meets code: crafting innovative solutions for a better tomorrow.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=sagespellman&label=Profile%20views&color=0e75b6&style=flat" alt="sagespellman" /> </p>

-- ⚡ Introduction <p>Welcome to my GitHub profile!
-I am a passionate software engineer with a unique blend of creativity and technical expertise.
+- ⚡ Introduction <p>I am a passionate software engineer with a unique blend of creativity and technical expertise.
 My journey in coding has been fueled by a love for problem-solving and a desire to create impactful solutions that enhance everyday life.
 Whether it's building dynamic web applications using the MERN stack or optimizing user experiences, I thrive on challenges that push the boundaries of innovation.
 Explore my projects, and join me in making technology more accessible and engaging for everyone!</p>

 ```python
 from life import Creativity